ezcn/grep/tesiFlavia/PipelineVgPop/SimulationToVcf.md

-After [GFAtoVCFodgi.py](/tesiFlavia/GFAtoVCFodgi.py) with detect bubble now I convert Simulation to VCF without going through the graph for test result of MS.
+After [GFAtoVCFodgi.py](/tesiFlavia/GFAtoVCFodgi.py) with detect bubble.
+Now I convert Simulation to VCF without going through the graph for test result of MS.

 I simulated two populations that are divided into three different times.